awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.BestPractices.md

 6 rows in set, 1 warning (0.00 sec)
 ```

+For more information about the `EXPLAIN` output format, see [Extended EXPLAIN output format](https://dev.mysql.com/doc/refman/8.0/en/explain-extended.html) in the MySQL product documentation\.

+**Note**
+For MySQL 5\.6–compatible and older 5\.7–compatible versions, you use the `EXPLAIN` statement with the `EXTENDED` keyword\.
+This keyword has been deprecated in MySQL 5\.7 and 8\.0\.
-For more information about the extended `EXPLAIN` output format, see [Extended EXPLAIN output format](https://dev.mysql.com/doc/refman/5.6/en/explain-extended.html) in the MySQL product documentation\.
+For more information about the extended `EXPLAIN` output format in MySQL 5\.6, see [Extended EXPLAIN output format](https://dev.mysql.com/doc/refman/5.6/en/explain-extended.html) in the MySQL product documentation\.

 ### Optimizing large Aurora MySQL join queries with hash joins<a name="Aurora.BestPractices.HashJoin"></a>